lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Added a security consideration about key reuse.
 * Added security considerations about SHA3-vs-HKDF-SHA2 and a warning against generifying this construction to other combinations of ciphers.
 * Enhanced the section about how to get this FIPS-certified.
-* ASN.1 module fixes (thanks Russ and Carl).
-  * Renamed the module from Composite-KEM-2023 -> Composite-MLKEM-2024
+* Renamed the module from Composite-KEM-2023 -> Composite-MLKEM-2025.
-  * Simplified the ASN.1 module to make it more compiler-friendly (thanks Carl!) -- should not affect wire encodings.
-* Added an appendix "Comparison with other Hybred KEMs" with sub-sections on X-Wing and ETSI CatKDF
+* Added an appendix "Comparison with other Hybred KEMs" with sub-sections on X-Wing and ETSI CatKDF.
 * Added alignment text with SP 800-227.
-* Removed the ASN.1 wrapping and added a fixed 4-byte length encoding value for the first mlkem component so the keys and ciphertexts can be separated.

 Still to do in a future version: